WATER QUALITY INFORMATION

 - monitor the quality of raw water in rivers and dams

-- provide early warning alerts when water quality problems are detected.
+- ensure compliance of wastewater discharge with legal standards provide early warning alerts when water quality problems are detected.

 Over and above its core business activities, the laboratory has developed and implemented a marketing strategy by providing specialised analytical services on a commercial basis.
-This has been a huge success, and showed steady growth over the past ten years, with a current annual revenue of R4 m.
+This has been a huge success, and showed steady growth over the past ten years, with an average annual revenue of R4 m.
 The laboratory has developed considerably over the past two decades and is well-recognised as the first water-testing facility in the country to achieve accreditation status in terms of the South African National Accreditation System (SANAS) code of practice.Potable Water Quality Compliance

 The quality of potable water is paramount to Umgeni Water’s business.
 Umgeni Water ensures it provides water of suitable quality that will not impact negatively on consumer health over a lifetime of consumption.
 This was ensured in the past year, as in previous years through relevant water quality monitoring, assessment and compliance programmes covering its entire bulk water supply business.
 The SANS 241: 2006 Drinking Water specification was used to assess compliance for the organisation’s twelve waterworks.